Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control

 Thus the extra oscillation caused by the overshoot of $u_s$ is avoided and Problem \ref{problem3} is solved by PIAC.

+With the process decomposition, the improvement in the transient performance by the UC control law \cite{UC} can be explained, and the control gain coefficients of the primal-dual based control laws, e.g.,\cite{Wangzhaojian2017} without triggered constraints of line flows, which also estimate the power disturbance, can be tuned to improve the transient performance.

 In the following, we introduce the properties of PIAC in the implementation for the power system controlled as a single area.

 On the communications in PIAC, note that the communicated data include dynamic data and static data.
 The dynamic data are the frequency deviations $\{\omega_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$ and the control inputs $\{u_i~i\in\mathcal{V}_K\}$, both should be communicated frequently.
 The static data are the moment inertia $\{M_i,~i\in\mathcal{V}_i\}$, the droop control coefficients $\{D_i,~i\in\mathcal{V}_M\cup\mathcal{V}_F\}$ and the cost functions $\{J_i(u_i),i\in\mathcal{V}_K\}$, which are constant in a short time as in Assumption \ref{assumption1} and are not necessary to communicate as frequently as the dynamic data.